odk-x/sync-endpoint/docs/tomcat.md

     max_allowed_packet=1073741824
     ```

-    For SQLServer, we configure it to use Windows authentication mode, but it can be mixed-mode.
+    For SQLServer, we configure it to use mixed-mode.
+1. For SQLServer, install Microsoft SQL Server client:
+    on Windows: Microsoft SQL Server Management Studio
+    on Linux/MacOSX: SQL Server workbench (http://www.sql-workbench.net/)
 1. Start Eclipse (Mars) and select this ODK Aggregate workspace.
     - Go to Help / Install New Software.
     - Choose Add...